jbalakrishnan/QCI/README.md

 Sage code to carry out Example 1 (Section 8.3) in

-``Quadratic Chabauty and rational points I: $p$-adic heights'' (Jennifer S. Balakrishnan and Netan Dogra)
+"Quadratic Chabauty and rational points I: $p$-adic heights" (Jennifer S. Balakrishnan and Netan Dogra)

 The main file is Ex1.sage.